 Table 3.
 Summary of experimental data for each DO level.
 The mean survival to hatching, hatch time (at which egg buffer is zero), length at hatching, length at 15 dph, and survival to 15 dph from the different DO treatments in Cross et al. (2019).
-The control DO level means (7.7 mg l-1) also include data from Murray and Baumann (2018).
+The control DO level means (7.7 mg L-1) also include data from Murray and Baumann (2018).

 We derived a correction factor for inhibition using the framework developed by Muller et al. (2019), in which inhibitors can act on SU dynamics in five different ways.
 Out of these, noncompetitive inhibition is well-suited to this study because of the limitations of data availability for M. menidia.
 In noncompetitive inhibition the arrival rate of substrate does not affect the binding and dissociation of inhibitors and therefore requires little information about the rate of food uptake (Muller et al., 2019).
 In this form of inhibition, the rate of assimilation by the SU is: